 He is particularly highly regarded for his experience and expertise in maritime and commercial arbitrations (LOF, LMAA, LCIA and ICC) and has recently been appointed the Lloyd’s salvage appeal arbitrator (with effect from October 2016).
 His work typically involves detailed consideration of the many and varied technical issues which arise in the field of maritime and air transport.

 In 2018 Jeremy was given a lifetime achievement award at the Salvage & Wreck Conference.

-His areas of experience include aviation and travel; collision, salvage and admiralty; dry shipping, commodities and transport; energy, shipbuilding and construction; commercial litigation; international arbitration; and mediation.
+His areas of experience include aviation and travel; collision, salvage and admiralty; dry shipping, commodities and transport; energy, shipbuilding and construction; commercial litigation and international arbitration.

-Jeremy has been practising extensively in Admiralty and Maritime Law for the last 37 years, with particular emphasis on collision cases.
-In 2018 he was given a lifetime achievement award at the Salvage and Wreck Conference.
+Jeremy sits as an Arbitrator in collision cases.
+He practised extensively in Admiralty and Maritime Law for the last 37 years, with particular emphasis on collision cases.

-Jeremy is one of the most experienced Admiralty silks currently in practice at the London Bar and is described by Chambers UK as a go-to silk for any wet shipping dispute.
-During the last 10 years he has been instructed in more than 25 collision cases, four of which have fought to judgment.
+As counsel, Jeremy was one of the most experienced Admiralty silks at the London Bar and is described by Chambers UK as a go-to silk for any wet shipping dispute.
+During his last 10 years as counsel, he was been instructed in more than 25 collision cases, four of which fought to judgment.
 As is common in collision cases, a number of issues concerning limitation of liability arose in some of those cases.